- Harvard Health Blog - http://www.health.harvard.edu/blog -

 Posted By Heidi Godman On January 15, 2014 @ 2:07 pm In Digestive Disorders,Healthy Eating | Comments Disabled

 Chatting about your diverticulitis isn’t exactly party talk.
 This unpleasant condition, which occurs when tiny pouches inside the large intestine become inflamed, can cause intense lower abdominal pain, diarrhea, constipation, a fever, and sometimes a good deal of rectal bleeding.
 Following a liquid diet for a while can help treat it, but antibiotics, and sometimes even surgery, may be needed.
 In recent years, hospital admissions for elective surgery for diverticulitis have increased 25% to 30%.
-But a new study in JAMA suggests that these treatments may be overused.
+But these treatments for diverticulitis may be overused, according to a study published in JAMA in 2014.

 University of Michigan researchers reviewed the results of 80 studies of diverticulitis and its treatment.
 While the team agreed that antibiotic use and surgery are sometimes necessary, it concluded that there should be a lesser role for aggressive antibiotic or surgical intervention for chronic or recurrent diverticulitis than was previously thought necessary.

-In other words, treatment needs to be individualized.
+In other words, treatments for diverticulitis need to be individualized.

 It’s also helpful to learn more about diverticulitis, because, while not entirely common, it happens to be the end stage of a common condition known as diverticulosis, which a third of all American adults have and likely don’t even realize.

-We don’t know who will develop diverticular disease (the umbrella term for both conditions), but there are some factors that increase the odds of that happening.
+We don’t know who will develop diverticulitis or a diverticular bleed, but there are some factors that increase the odds of that happening.
 One is age: 70% of people age 80 and older have the condition.
 Other risk factors include obesity, a lack of exercise, and a diet low in fiber.

 Will exercising, controlling your weight, and eating a high-fiber diet prevent diverticular disease?
 Possibly, but there isn’t yet convincing proof of it.
 But we do know that diet plays an important role in colon health.
 It brings relief from constipation, better cholesterol control, and makes for more filling meals that help you maintain a healthy weight.